PROPERTY JOURNAL

 These include the following.

-• Retirement communities: age-restricted homes, often with communal facilities on site, but which don't offer on-site care support.
+• Retirement communities: these comprise age-restricted homes, often with communal facilities on site but not care support.

-• Integrated retirement communities: sometimes called extra care or housing with care – self-contained homes with communal social spaces, but with optional on-site care support available 24 hours.
+• Integrated retirement communities: sometimes called extra care or housing with care, these self-contained homes include communal social spaces, as well as optional on-site care support available 24 hours.

-• Care homes, sometimes called nursing homes: communal living with higher levels of care and support, where residents occupy a bedroom and ensuite rather than having their own self-contained dwelling.
+• Care homes: sometimes called nursing homes, these offer communal living with higher levels of care and support, where residents occupy a bedroom and en suite rather than having their own self-contained dwelling.

 Recent examples such as Appleby Blue and the 2023 Stirling Prize-winning John Morden Centre exemplify the high standard of age-friendly specialist housing we are now seeing from some developers, as well as the diversity of options starting to become available in the UK.